Kishandharan/KishanHTML/README.md

 ## 11a
 Create a web page that generates 4 letter word permutations, exactly like before, but here, dont hard code each permutation.
 Instead, use JS to generate the permutations using for loops.

+# Assignment 12 - Word building
+## 12a
+Create a word building game that works like the below:
+First the user has to enter a word let's say "Eat".
+Now the computer has to produce a word that starts with the ending of the user' word.
+Now the user again has to give a word that starts with the ending letter of the computer' word.
+And this pattern has to continue till the user loses.

+Player can lose if
+1) Player gives non-English word
+2) Player gives word whose starting letter is not same as computer's word last letter